 so that

-We have just used the Cauchy--Schwarz inequality, the convex bound $\zeta_{\Q(i)}(w) \ll |w|^{1/2+\epsilon}$, and the Hoffstein--Lockhart type bound $|\nu_{j}(1)| \ll t_{j}^{\epsilon}$.
-The convex bound for the left-hand side of~\eqref{mean-value-estimate} in the spectral aspect is $O(T^{4+\epsilon})$, while the mean-Lindel\"{o}f asserts $\eta = 0$.
-The result so far established is due to~\cite[Theorem 3.3]{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019}, which tells us that the bound weaker by the factor $T^{1/2}$ is allowable, that is to say $\eta = 1/2$.
-Thus we are just halfway towards the goal.
-Their estimate was proven by mimicking the argument in~\cite[pp.219--222]{LuoSarnak1995} with additional manoeuvres, without recourse to the spectral large sieve.
-Koyama~\cite{Koyama2001} showed that the mean-Lindel\"{o}f hypothesis permits to obtain $\delta = 11/7$.
-A thing to be aware of here is that if the Lindel\"{o}f hypothesis
+The second bound follows from the Cauchy--Schwarz inequality, the convex bound $\zeta_{\Q(i)}(w) \ll |w|^{1/2+\epsilon}$ and the Hoffstein--Lockhart bound $|\nu_{j}(1)| \ll t_{j}^{\epsilon}$.
+The convex bound for the left-hand side of~\eqref{mean-value-estimate} is $O_{\epsilon}(T^{4+\epsilon})$, while the mean-Lindel\"{o}f hypothesis states that $\eta = 0$.
+The~current record is due to Balkanova--Frolenkov~\cite[Theorem 1.2]{BalkanovaFrolenkov2022} that permits $\eta = 2 \theta$.
+Using Nelson's subconvex bounds~\cite[Theorem 1.1]{Nelson2020}, one can take $\eta = 1/3$.
+Koyama~\cite{Koyama2001} has shown that~the mean-Lindel\"{o}f hypothesis leads to $\delta = 11/7$.
+Note that if the Generalised Lindel\"{o}f Hypothesis

-was assumed, then we would have $\delta = 3/2$ by the Weil bound~\eqref{Weil's-bound}.
-This statement is a genuine analogue of the heuristics predicted in~\cite[p.139]{Iwaniec1984} to attain the conjectural exponent $2/3$ in two dimensions.
-Refining the argument of Koyama~\cite{Koyama2001} we can directly generalise his result without recourse to the mean-Lindel\"{o}f hypothesis. \begin{theorem} Let $\eta$ be as in~\eqref{mean-value-estimate} and~\eqref{mean-value-estimate-2}.
-We then have
+was assumed, then we would obtain $\delta = 3/2$ via the Weil bound~\eqref{Weil-bound}.
+This statement is an analogue of the heuristic in~\cite[p.139]{Iwaniec1984} for the conjectural exponent $2/3$ in two dimensions.
+Refining the work of Koyama~\cite{Koyama2001}, we can make his result unconditional, namely

 and